qyalexwen/GettingAndClearningData/readme.md

 |names.txt              | Variable names of the data set. |

 ## How the script works
-Assume that the extracted data set with the "UCI HAR Dataset" folder is in the current working folder.
+Assume that the extracted data set with the "data" folder is in the current working folder.
 Run the script run_analysis.R and it will read and transform the data, and save to a file "data_set.txt".